FreeBSD is a registered trademark of the FreeBSD Foundation.

 put a space after the comma, did you?)

-shows file space and mounted systems.
+dfshows file space and mounted systems.

-shows processes running. ps ax
+ps auxshows processes running. ps ax is

 a narrower form.